cableguy99/docs/docs/general/faq.md

 #### What is the difference between Waihui and a DeX?
 Tao's philosophy on decentralized exchanges is quite different from others.
-In Tao's design for decentralized exchanges, Waihui is the core decentralized exchange protocol, which takes in charge the order matching and execution.
+In Tao's design for decentralized exchanges, Waihui is the core decentralized exchange protocol, which takes charge of the order matching and execution.
 Waihui is integrated into the core layer of the Tao consensus.

 A decentralized exchange (DEX) in Tao's design for DEXs is a relayer that interacts with the underlying Waihui protocol.
 Typically, a relayer will send/receive trade orders to/from Waihui which processes these trade orders.

 TaoDEX will be the first relayer in Tao's decentralized exchange ecosystem.
-We expect TaoDex to be one of the most sophisticated Dex out there, consequently users who like the Dex experience will use TaoDex.
+We expect TaoDex to be one of the most sophisticated DEXs out there, consequently users who like the Dex experience will use TaoDex.
-TaoDex will be the first to list any token running on top of Tao together with well-known cryptocurrencies such as BTC and ETH, and have the best liquidity for new Tao's tokens.
+TaoDex will be the first to list any token running on top of Tao together with well-known cryptocurrencies such as BTC and ETH, and have the best liquidity for new Tao tokens.

-With Tao almost zero-fee, 2-second confirmation and 2'000 transactions per second, all relayers interacting with Waihui Protocol will be fully decentralized and very efficient.
+With Tao's almost zero-fee, 2-second confirmations and 2,000 transactions per second, all relayers interacting with the Waihui Protocol will be fully decentralized and very efficient.

 #### What is a Relayer?
 How can I set up one?
 A decentralized exchange (DEX) in Tao's design for DEXs is a relayer that interacts with the underlying Waihui protocol.